School of Music Graduate Student Proficiency Exams

 - Log onto the Blackboard site, where you will register for your required exams.

-After registration, you will click on the link(s) for your required test(s).
 Directions for taking the exam(s) will appear on the screen.
-You must “sign” the academic originality agreement to see the tests.
+You must respond to each the academic originality agreement to see the tests.